 — Mark Rolfing (@MarkRolfingGC) February 28, 2018

-Next up is an April 11th meeting of the Chicago Park District’s Board of Commissioners, where members will vote to approve the full South Lakefront Framework Plan - launched in June 2016 to comprehensively review proposals for the Obama Presidential Center, golf course and all surrounding park features.
-Should it pass as expected, there's still much work to be done behind the scenes before any shovels hit the ground.
+On April 11, the Chicago Park District’s Board of Commissioners voted unanimously to approve the full South Lakefront Framework Plan - launched in June 2016 to comprehensively review proposals for the Obama Presidential Center, golf course and all surrounding park features.
+Although it passed as expected, there's still much work to be done behind the scenes before any shovels hit the ground.

 It's likely that local golfers will play on this summer without interference, while more meetings unfold.
 Jackson Park, a par 70 of 5,444 yards, dates to 1899.
 South Shore, a par 33 of 2,733 yards, dates to 1906.
 Both have ties to Tom Bendelow and solid reviews on Golf Advisor.